wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 * dApp-to-dApp invocations are added in node version 1.3.0 and enabled with feature #16 “Continuations”.
 Versions 1.3.x are now available for [Stagenet](/en/blockchain/blockchain-network/) only.
 * The invoking dApp script uses [Standard library](/en/ride/script/standard-library) **version 5**.
 * The [Invoke Script](/en/blockchain/transaction) transaction version is 3.
-*  by 52,000 for all callable functions and asset scripts of involved smart assets.
+* The total complexity is limited by 52,000 for all callable functions and asset scripts of involved smart assets.
 The sender's account script complexity is not included in that limit.

 ## Fee

 The minimum fee for the Invoke Script transaction is increased by 0.005 WAVES for each dApp-to-dApp invocation.

-## Invoke
+## Invoke Function

-The `Invoke` function signature:

 ```
 Invoke(dApp: Address|Alias, function: String, arguments: List[Boolean|ByteVector|Int|String|List[Boolean|ByteVector|Int|String]], payments: List[AttachedPayments]): T|Unit